7H4/WhiskySix-FB-BF/README.md

 This is not good.

-Edit pass.txt target name or birth-date.
+Edit pass.txt target name or birth-date or other.
 This is better work to get target password.

 Thank You!
 For using my tool.
 Good luck.